 www.ecoleamitie.com

-The school has become an established social pillar in the village by providing access to basic education for around 800 children every year.
+The school has become an established social pillar in the village by providing access to basic education for around 400 children every year.
 The school program offers two pre-school years, after which children are taught from the 1stthrough 6thgrade.
 The school offers education in reading and writing, (In Haitian Creole and French) basics of mathematics, and some other basic general knowledge.
 In addition to the school lessons the children also have the opportunity to take part in some leisurely activities, which are usually accepted with a lot of enthusiasm.
-Even a judo club has been founded within the school.
-Musical activities such as performing in a choir or a brass band are extremely popular, and children’s creativity is encouraged and strengthened through art courses.
+Even a nowadays very successful judo club has been founded within the school.

 There is also a school for sewing that can show older students the way to a self-determined future and work with pay.
 School uniforms and student’s personal clothes are tailored at a reasonably low price and bring a sense of pride and happiness to the creators.
 The experience gained from this also increases career prospects for the seamstresses and sewers.